 CircleTalk Advisory Board

-The CircleTalk Advisory Board believes that everyone needs and should have opportunities for deep and meaningful human connections and embraces the importance of the social and emotional well-being of elders.
+The CircleTalk Advisory Board believes that everyone needs and should have opportunities for deep and meaningful human connections and embraces the importance of the social entrepreneurial models that support the emotional well-being of older adults.

-Jenny Weyman Chartoff, founder and funder of CircleTalk.
-Jenny initiated and funded the introduction of the Passageworks program to Wildwood Elementary School in Santa Monica, CA, and is vice president of the Buddha Educational Trust.
+Jenny Weyman Chartoff, founder of CircleTalk.
+Jenny initiated the the translation of the Passageworks program to a senior setting.
+She is Chair of the Robert Chartoff Charitable Foundation and Vice President of the Buddha Educational Trust.

 Ruth Hendersen, tax consultant and board member of Social Venture Partners, Boulder County.
 Ruth believes strongly in community, conversation, and caring.

 Lynn Israel, serves as Director of Community Engagement at PassageWorks Institute.
 Lynn has spent the majority of her career as a teacher, counselor and school administrator.
 She worked as an admissions and outreach at Colorado College and in Development at the University of Colorado.
 She is currently the co-chair of the Women Donor’s Network Earth Circle.
 She is also the Director of Development and dancer in local dance company.
 She received her Ed.M from Harvard University and a MA from the University of Santa Monica in Consciousness, Health and Healing.

 Alaine Lerner, principal at A.J.
 Lerner Market Research.
 With more than 25 years of market research experience as a consultant/research manager, Alaine designs and implements research studies to support new product development and other important business outcomes, inspiring creative, intuitive, and actionable strategies.